 - 1. Read all instructions before using the electric fireplace. - This fireplace is hot when in use.
 To avoid burns, do not let bare skin touch hot surface.
-The trim around the heater outlet becomes hot during heater operation. - 3.
-Extreme caution is necessary when any heater is used by or near children or invalids and whenever the unit is left operating and unattended. - Young children should be supervised to ensure that they do not play with the appliance. - The appliance is not intended for use by young children or infirmed persons without supervision. - To disconnect the fireplace, turn the controls off, then remove the plug from the outlet. - 7.
+The trim around the heater outlet becomes hot during heater operation. - Extreme caution is necessary when any heater is used by or near children or involved and the necessary when any heater is used by or near children or - invalids and whenever the unit is left operating and unattended.4.
+Young children should be supervised to ensure that they do not play with the appliance. - The appliance is not intended for use by young children or infirmed persons without supervision. - 6.
+To disconnect the fireplace, turn the controls off, then remove the plug from the outlet. - 7.
 Do not insert or allow foreign objects to enter any ventilation or exhaust opening as this may cause an electric shock or fire, or damage to the heater. - Although this unit is of zero clearance design, to prevent a possible fire, do not block air intake or exhaust in any manner.
 Do not use on soft surfaces, like a bed, where openings may become blocked. - Do not modify the electric fireplace.
 Use it only as described in this manual.
 Any other use not recommended by the manufacturer may cause fire, electric shock or injury to persons. - 10.
 Do not burn wood or other materials in the electric fireplace. - 11. do not strike the fireplace glass. - 12. disconnect all power supply before performing any cleaning, maintenance or relocation of the unit.